Fremlin Walk: History

 The site was previously the Fremlin's Brewery.
 It closed to brewing in 1972 and the existing building was just used as a bottling depot.
 Later on, the site was downgraded once more to a despatch depot.
 The only original structure from when the site was a brewery, is the arch entrance and clock.

 To fit in with the scheme of 'new life' for the river area in the town, it was decided that the shipping depot should be demolished, and something new put in its place; a shopping centre.

 There are still many reminders of the site's past.
 For example, the management office buildings bear the original gold elephant weather vane, an icon of the company.
 Also, the Fremlins clock was replaced with an identical replica provided by Maidstone Rotary Club.
 The original brewery entrance has been maintained, and now forms one of the pedestrian entrances.

 One of the original trademark nodding elephants from the original brewery is on display, fully restored, in the adjacent Maidstone Museum & Art Gallery.

-In September 2016, Britain's Got Talent (TV show) held auditions at the Bandstand.
+In September 2016, Britain's Got Talent held auditions at the Bandstand.

 Retail

 The centre has over 50 shops, and these are mainly top high street brands, as well as phone shops, and various shoe shops.
 There are cafés, coffee shops and bench seating.
 Since its opening in 2005, Maidstone has made its way into the top 50 shopping towns in the UK, and now stands at 44th in 2013.

 The centre is anchored by a House of Fraser department store, at the western (Fairmeadow) end.
-Other large stores within the centre include Boots, River Island, Zara, and Superdry.
+Other large stores within the centre include Boots, River Island, Zara and Superdry.